NYPL-Simplified/Simplified-Android-CI/README.md

 * Automatic deployment of Android releases to the [Play Store](https://play.google.com/).
 * Build pull requests safely without access to secrets.
 * Zero-configuration in the common case; add a git submodule and go!
+* Up-to-date checks for dependency versions, if requested

 ### Usage